• Skip to primary navigation

 There are a couple ways you can freeze cut chili peppers:

-1. Lay the cut chili peppers out on a baking tray and place the tray into the freezer.
+1. Lay the cut chili peppers out on a baking sheet and place the tray into the freezer.
 Once frozen, place the chillies into plastic bags and put the bags back into the freezer.

 2. You can freeze them in ice cube trays.
 To do this, place a few pieces of chopped chili peppers into each ice cube tray mold, and then fill the tray with water.
 Freeze the ice cubes, and once they are completely frozen, take the cubes from the trays and put them into plastic bags.
 When you are ready to use them, take one or two cubes and either thaw them or add them directly to the dish you are cooking.